How to Unblock a Shower Drain Without Chemicals

 Step 1.
 Set the Vacuum

-Cover drains that are overflowing with duct tape or a moist cloth to ensure maximum suction power.
+Overflow drains should be covered with the use of duct tape or a damp cloth to ensure the highest suction power.

 Step 3: Connect Hose to Drain